nymexhub/Theatherflix/README.md

 | We need more colaborations or people involved in this modest project which I think it could be cool, perhaps.
 | time will tell.
 Feel free to add your credits.

+## Important for new contributors:
-If you wanna be part of this seriously, coding, documenting, write me out, and also check out the Changelog.md file:
+If you wanna be part of this: seriously, coding, documenting; write me out, and also check out the Changelog.md file:

 https://github.com/felipealfonsog/theatherflix/blob/master/CHANGELOG.md